nbellowe/nbellowe/_posts/2015-09-24-Canvas Compositing.md

-I don't feel like writing anything about this, its fairly simple...
+I don't feel like writing anything about this yet..

 #Here's the source
 ```javascript